John Broughton (dentist)

-John Renata Broughton (born 1947) is a New Zealand academic and playwright.
-Since 2012 he has been a full professor at the University of Otago.
+John Renata Broughton (19 March 1947 – 15 September 2026) was a New Zealand academic and playwright.
+From 2012 he was a full professor at the University of Otago.

-Early life and family
+Background

-Broughton was born in Hastings in 1947, the son of Leonard Broughton, from Ngāti Kahungunu who graduated from the University of Otago in medicine in 1944, and Margaret Evans, who was the granddaughter of Tame Parata.
+Broughton was born in Hastings on 19 March 1947, the son of Leonard Broughton, from Ngāti Kahungunu who graduated from the University of Otago in medicine in 1944, and Margaret Evans, who was the granddaughter of Tame Parata.
 He attended Hastings Boys' High School.

 He studied microbiology at Massey University, graduating Bachelor of Science in 1971, after which he worked at Glaxo Laboratories in Palmerston North for two years.
 From 1972–1973, Broughton worked at the Polynesian Cultural Center on Oahu in Hawaii.
 He returned to New Zealand in 1974 and studied dentistry at the University of Otago, graduating with a Bachelor of Dental Surgery in 1977.
 He worked as a dental house surgeon at Dunedin Hospital.
 He joined the New Zealand Territorial Force, and was commissioned as an officer in 1977; in 1992 he was awarded the Efficiency Decoration.

 Academic career

-Appointed as a lecturer in Māori health at the University of Otago in 1989, Broughton did ground-breaking research on dental health in indigenous children in New Zealand, Australia and Canada.
+Appointed a lecturer in Māori health at the University of Otago in 1989, Broughton did ground-breaking research on dental health in indigenous children in New Zealand, Australia and Canada.
 He completed a 2006 PhD titled Oranga niho: a review of Māori oral health service provision utilising a kaupapa Māori methodology at the University of Otago.
-In 2012, he was appointed as a full professor at Otago, jointly in preventive and social medicine and Māori health, within the Department of Oral Diagnostic and Surgical Sciences.
-He is the associate dean (Māori) of the School of Dentistry at Otago.
+In 2012, he was appointed a full professor at Otago, jointly in preventive and social medicine and Māori health, within the Department of Oral Diagnostic and Surgical Sciences.
+He was the associate dean (Māori) of the School of Dentistry at Otago.

-Broughton was appointed a Companion of the New Zealand Order of Merit, for services to Māori health, theatre and the community, in the 2016 Queen's Birthday Honours, and is a justice of the peace.
+Broughton was appointed a Companion of the New Zealand Order of Merit, for services to Māori health, theatre and the community, in the 2016 Queen's Birthday Honours, and was a justice of the peace.